Serving a web site from a shell script is fun and easy

 }

-Here we read in headers and save the header values within variables of the form head-$name, so that $head-Host contains something like jpco.io.
+Here we read in headers and save the header values within variables of the form head-$name, so that $head-host contains something like jpco.io.

 Routing